BFM 89.9

 • Unpacking imminent petrol subsidies: The BUDI95 programme is set to kick in on the 30th of September, resulting in over 16 million Malaysians enjoying controlled prices for RON95petrol.
 We speak to Saravanan Thambirajah, Secretary Geneal of the Federation of Malaysian Consumers Association about doubts over the rollout mechanism.
 We also discuss concerns that the scheme will benefit the ultra-rich with Dr Afzanizam Abdul Rashid, Chief Economist at Bank Muamalat.

 • Who will take over Tiktok?: The White House announced that Americans will hold a majority number of board seats for the platform's US operations, following a months-long dispute over China's ownership of the social media app.
-We discuss the significance of this deal with Benjamin Loh, Director of the Digital Media and Communication department at Taylors University.
+We discuss the significance of this deal with Benjamin Loh, Course Director for the Bachelor of Digital Media and Communication at Monash University

 • Activists question call to prosecute victims of statutory rape: This follows the Kelantan police chief's proposal to charge victims of statutory rape because current laws only focus on prosecuting men.
 This caused concerns from activist groups about the police's understanding of statutory rape and the idea of consent.
 For more on this, we hear from Karen Lai, Programme Director of the Women’s Centre for Change and Professor Dato' Noor Aziah Mohd Awal, Commissioner at SUHAKAM.